Measurement-Induced Collective Vibrational Quantum Coherence under Spontaneous Raman Scattering in a Liquid: Supplementary Material

-\textit{Theoretical description.---}The Raman interaction probabilistically generates a Stokes (resp. anti-Stokes) photon together with the creation (resp. annihilation) of a quantum of vibration.
-The two phonon modes of interest in our experiment (for the two isotopic sub-ensembles) are described by the annihilation operators $\hat{b_1}$ , $\hat{b_2}$.
-The Raman signals from the two phonon modes can be spectrally distinguished under cw excitation, but become indistinguishable under pulsed excitation, as shown in Fig.~\ref{fig:Fig_experiment}.
-Therefore, in the pulsed experiment with single spatial mode filtering, both vibrational modes effectively couple to the same Stokes and anti-Stokes photon fields, described by the annihilation operators $\hat{a}^{x}_{S}$, $\hat{a}^{x}_{A}$, where $x = w,r$ for the write and read pulses, respectively.
+\textit{Full quantum model.---} The four collective vibrational modes of interest in our experiment are described by the annihilation operators $\hat{b}_1$, $\hat{b}_2$, $\hat{b}_3$, $\hat{b}_4$.
+Under sufficiently short excitation pulse and single spatial mode filtering, all four vibrational modes effectively couple to the same Stokes and anti-Stokes photon fields, described by the annihilation operators $\hat{a}^{x}_{S}$, $\hat{a}^{x}_{A}$, where $x = w,r$ for the write and read pulses, respectively.
 The Raman interaction is modeled by the Hamiltonian \cite{FoerGlaub71}

 where the laser is modeled by a coherent field of amplitude $\alpha_x (t)$ ($x = w,r$) with Gaussian envelope centered at time $ t_{0x} $ of width $\sigma_x$,